 - To the butter, add both sugars and ginger.
 Beat until fluffy, approximately 2-3 minutes.
 Add the eggs, one at a time, until incorporated, then add the vanilla and maple syrup.

 - In a separate bowl, whisk together the flours, cinnamon, baking soda, baking powder and salt.
 Slowly add to the wet ingredients until just combined, then stir in the oats.
 If desired, choose one of the optional ingredient combinations, and stir into the dough.* Chill the dough for at least four hours, or up to overnight.

-- Pre-heat the oven to 350 degrees.
-Scoop the dough onto a parchment paper-lined baking sheet with a 1¾" wide ice cream scoop or approximately rounded 1½ tablespoons.
-Bake for 14-16minutes, or until browned, rotating the baking sheet halfway through.
+- Scoop the dough onto a parchment paper-lined baking sheet with a 1¾" wide ice cream scoop or approximately rounded 1½ tablespoons.
+Bake for 14-16 minutes, or until browned, rotating the baking sheet halfway through.
 Cool on wire racks.